junxit/us-congress-bills-113/bill.md

 legis-num: H.R.
 527
 congress: 113th CONGRESS
 session: 1st Session
-chamber: In the Senate of the United States,
+chamber: In the House of Representatives, U. S.,
 ---

 # H.R.
 527

-That the bill from the House of Representatives (H.R.
-527) entitled “An Act to amend the Helium Act to complete the privatization of the Federal helium reserve in a competitive market fashion that ensures stability in the helium markets while protecting the interests of American taxpayers, and for other purposes.”, do pass with the following
+That the House agree to the amendment of the Senate to the bill (H.R.
+527) entitled “An Act to amend the Helium Act to complete the privatization of the Federal helium reserve in a competitive market fashion that ensures stability in the helium markets while protecting the interests of American taxpayers, and for other purposes.”, with the following

-*Strike all after the enacting clause and insert the following:*
+*In lieu of the matter proposed to be inserted by the amendment of the Senate to the text of the bill, insert the following:*

 ## § 1.
 Short title